DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Introduction

 \section{Introduction}

-In recent years, the community has achieved great success on various computer vision tasks~\cite{goodfellow2014generative,deepface,hourglass,he2017mask} by designing deeper and wider convolutional neural networks (CNNs).
+In recent years, the community has achieved great success on various computer vision tasks~\cite{goodfellow2014generative,deepface,hourglass,he2017mask} by designing deeper and wider convolutional neural networks~(CNNs).
 Despite the superior performance of these networks, the computation cost is burdensome.
-Hence, it is difficult to directly deploy such ``expensive'' networks over computation-limited platforms such as robotics, self-driving vehicles, and most of the mobile devices.
-A straightforward solution to tackle the problem is \textit{channel pruning}, which reduces the computation cost of the network by eliminating redundant channels.
-It requires no extra hardware support and is perfectly compatible with representative deep learning acceleration frameworks, such as TVM~\cite{chen2018tvm}, TFLite~\cite{TensorFlow-Lite}, and Alibaba MNN~\cite{Ali-MNN}.
+Hence, it is difficult to directly deploy such ``expensive'' networks over computation-limited \rebuttal{applications} such as robotics, self-driving vehicles, and most of the mobile devices.
+A straightforward solution to tackle the problem is \textit{channel pruning}. \dif{Channel pruning methods target at compressing the networks \thirdrebuttal{in terms of} parameters, computation cost, and inference latency, while maintaining the performance of the unpruned networks~\cite{abs-2101-09671,liu2017learning, NIPS2019_8364}.
+Channel pruning methods could reduce the computation cost of the network by eliminating redundant channels \rebuttal{in CNNs}, \thirdrebuttal{which require} no extra hardware support and is perfectly compatible with representative deep learning acceleration frameworks, such as TVM~\cite{chen2018tvm}, TFLite~\cite{TensorFlow-Lite}, and Alibaba MNN~\cite{Ali-MNN}.}

 Earlier channel pruning methods leverage hand-crafted criteria, such as lasso regression~\cite{liu2017learning} and geometric median-based criterion~\cite{he2019filter}, to filter out unimportant channels.
-Recent research on pruning~\cite{liu2018rethinking} implies that the pruning process is equivalent to searching a compact network structure, suggesting the possibility of automatic channel pruning.
-Since the pruning search space increases exponentially with original networks being deeper and wider, a potential approach to address this problem is through the idea of neural architecture search (NAS) with less human interaction and expert effort.
-Standard NAS focuses on the network topology optimization and is typically performed prior to pruning with a much higher search cost.
-To break the limitation, AMC~\cite{he2018amc} searches for important channels automatically by reinforcement learning.
-However, it only prunes the middle channels of the blocks with shortcut (like ResNet), which limits the optimal upper bound of the pruning ratio.
-TAS~\cite{NIPS2019_8364} trains a supernet in the channel search process and derives a pruned model from the supernet, but the architecture discrepancies between the supernet and the pruned model may lead to degraded performance in terms of both pruning ratio and accuracy.
+Recent research on pruning~\cite{liu2018rethinking} implies that the pruning process is equivalent to searching a compact network structure, suggesting the possibility of automatic channel pruning. \dif{ Since the pruning search space increases exponentially with original networks being deeper and wider, a potential approach to address this problem is through the idea of automatic channel pruning~\cite{he2018amc,NIPS2019_8364}.
+These methods \rebuttal{search} for the appropriate pruned models automatically, but the search efficiency might be low~\cite{he2018amc} and there might be architecture discrepancies between the search process and the final pruned model~\cite{NIPS2019_8364}.}